Personal Health Device Implementation Guide

 The measurement type tells what the measurement is.
 In HL7 such information is typically done through codes and it is no different here.
 However, one must understand the coding system in order to interpret what the code means.
 Consumers of the PHD profiles must understand the MDC code system to interpret the measurement.
 One can find more information about the MDC code system here.

-MDC codes are available st the Rosetta Terminology Mapping Management Service (RTMMS).
+MDC codes are available from the Rosetta Terminology Mapping Management Service (RTMMS).
 It provides descriptions and, if applicable, the units associated with the measurement in both MDC and UCUM.
-Equaivalent LOINC codes are also provided.
+Equivalent LOINC codes are also provided.
 The Rosetta system is updated on a regular basis with new codes and corrections.

 For those consumer applications that would like to have the codes as LOINC and the uploader did not provide them, a mapping table between MDC and LOINC is also included in LOINC since v2.54 available here.
 The FHIR MDC to LOINC concept map is available here.
 One may freely download and use this material as needed in an implementation, but it does require a (free) login account.
 A mapping from MDC to SNOMED CT for some of the more common codes is available in the somewhat outdated Continua Design Guidelines H.813 HIS Interface document.
 The guidelines are freely available for download, however licensing requirements for the use of the SNOMED CT code system apply.

-FHIR (R4) requires that a LOINC code is present if the measurement is one of the vital signs given here.
-In that case, the Observation.code shall have at least a second coding element containing the LOINC "magic value".
+FHIR requires that a LOINC code is present if the measurement is one of the vital signs given here.
+In that case, the Observation.code shall have at least a second coding element containing a LOINC code.
 The consumer must be aware that the MDC-to-LOINC mapping may be many to one.
 For example, both the pulse rate obtained from a Blood Pressure Cuff (149546) and the pulse rate obtained from a Pulse Oximeter (149530) may be mapped to the LOINC code (8867-4).
 A PHG may map these MDC codes also to more specific LOINC codes.

-In addition to the LOINC code, FHIR requires an Observation.category.coding.code element with value "vital-signs" when the measurement is a vital sign.
+In addition to the LOINC code, FHIR requires an Observation.category element with value "vital-signs" when the measurement is a vital sign.

-All measurements contain a time stamp which is either an instant in time, a dateTime data type, or a period of time, a Period data type.
-The period has both a start and end.
+All measurements contain a time stamp which is either an instant in time (a dateTime data type), or a period of time (a Period data type).
+A period reported by a PHD has both a start and an end.
 Results of a workout session are a common type of measurement with a period.
-The 'instant' data type is not used as it is permissible for PHDs to report time at resolutions greater than a day in which case there is no time zone.
-An activity monitor reporting only daily summaries could be an example of a PHD using such a resolution.
+The dateTime data type is chosen as it is permissible for PHDs to report time at resolutions greater than a day in which case there is no time zone.
+An activity monitor reporting only daily summaries could be an example of a PHD using such a time resolution.

 {